theima/ein/README.md

 );
 ```

-The type returned here can be used to select events from other views in the view.
+The type returned here can be used to select actions from other views in the view.

 ### Using views